tasneemi70/TouristApp/README.md

 User :
 - see your profile
-- see photo and video , location for places and weather for city & share place for visitor
+- see photo and video , location for places and weather for city & Write comment to the place
 - see favourite place list
 - can share place for friend to another App
 - can signOut